Approximability of dynamical systems between trees of spheres: The case of degree

 We are going to see that all of these missing elements appear in some way in $\partial\Rat_{{\bf F},X}$.

 We take $\F$ a dynamical system between trees of spheres with portrait ${\bf F}$.
 The cover $\F$ has degree 2.
-According to lemma \ref{ptscrit}, $\F$ has two critical leaves $c$ and $c'$ and all the other critical vertices lie on the path connecting them.
-Figure \ref{tarbr3fix} represent all the different possible applications of combinatorial trees for such a $\F$ (after a change of the fixed or critical leaves labels).
+According to Lemma \ref{ptscrit}, $\F$ has two critical leaves $c$ and $c'$ and all of the other critical vertices lie on the path connecting them.
+Figure \ref{tarbr3fix} represents all the different possibilities of combinatorial trees for such a $\F$ (after a change of the fixed or critical leaves labels).

 The vertex $w_0$ separating the three fixed leaves is represented in cyan.
 It is surrounded by some yellow when it is critical and fixed, ie in the configurations {\bf B, Pol} and {\bf Triv}.
-According to corollary \ref{cvuutil}, the covers are converging in $\rat_2$ in those cases.
-In the cases {\bf Pol} and {\bf Triv}, we recognize the limits which are respectively the class of the polynomial maps and of the rational maps which have no super-attractve fixed points and no parabolic fixed points.
+According to Corollary \ref{cvuutil}, the covers are converging in $\rat_2$ in those cases.
+In the cases {\bf Pol} and {\bf Triv}, we recognize the limits which are respectively the class of the polynomial maps and of the rational maps which have no super-attractive fixed points and no parabolic fixed points.
 In the case {\bf B}, we recognize the class of the polynomial maps with a super -attractive fixed point, ie the class of $z\to z^2$.